How does grouping Wrap accounts work?

-You can group up to eight of your clients’ accounts together to make them easier to manage.
+You can group a minimum of 2 and a maximum of 8 of your clients’ accounts together to make them easier to manage.

 For Reporting groups, this can be done via Adviser Online.
 However, for Fee and Statement groups or mixed groups (i.e. Fee/Statement/Reporting), you can use the Fee form which can be found at Adviser Tools by searching ‘account grouping’.

 Grouping can be useful when a client or their entity holds multiple Wrap accounts.
-Your clients won’t be able to see the other accounts in their account group unless you request otherwise (see below).
+Your clients won’t be able to see the other accounts in their account group unless you request otherwise.

 You can generate reports across different products for up to eight accounts within the group.
 This includes a Portfolio Review report for the nominated group.